Skip to main content

 When My Clients Say White

-When my clients say white, I automatically hear greige or complex cream because most homes need SOME colour in order to look finished instead of that the walls have been primed and are still waiting for colour.
-Go back to the above quote and read it again if you still didn’t get it.
+When my clients say white, I automatically hear “almost white neutral” because most homes need SOME colour in order to look finished instead of that the walls have been primed and are still waiting for colour.

-Whatever you decide, DO NOT go about spending thousands of dollars building a new home WITHOUT any training or guidance.
+Honestly, I don’t recommend that you go about spending thousands of dollars building a new home WITHOUT any training or guidance.
 You would never get hired as a buyer in any company responsible for spending thousands of dollars without training.

 It works the same way for your very expensive house.
 And every day for as long as you live there, you’ll have to live with hasty decisions, made under pressure.